A giant to mill the ITER vacuum vessel

 The manufacturing of the ITER vacuum vessel requires extreme precision in order to be able to successfully integrate many in-vessel components such as the blanket, the divertor and the in-vessel coils; for most of these components tolerances are on the order of 1-3 millimetres.
 The dimensions of the milling machine inaugurated

-at the Water Tosto facility on 10 September were dictated by the dimensions of the vacuum vessel sectors themselves, each weighing about 450 tons and standing 12 metres tall.
+at the Water Tosto facility on 10 September were dictated by the dimensions of the vacuum vessel sectors themselves, each weighing about 450 tonnes and standing 12 metres tall.

 Of the nine ITER vacuum vessel sectors, seven will be built by Europe and two by Korea.
 In October 2010 the European Domestic Agency awarded